Skip to content

 Detection

 Detectors answer the question "which objects or slots are available right now?"
-They scan the scene (using triggers, raycasts, or manual lists) and push results into storage containers that other systems can read from.
+They scan the scene and expose results through IItemSource<GameObject>.
+Consumers (commands, agents, reactors) resolve typed components on the fly via SmartAttachableObject / SmartAttachmentPoint in Dynamic mode.

-For a hands-on setup walkthrough, see Tutorial: Your First Drag and Drop.
+For a hands-on walkthrough, see Tutorial: Your First Drag and Drop.

 Transfer

 Transfer is the system that actually moves objects between slots.
-It reads from a source (detected objects) and writes to a destination (available slots).
+The two targeted commands are:

-AttachableTransferProcess implements IProcess, so it can be used anywhere the Jungle process system expects a process - inside a ProcessLauncher, as part of a command list, or wired to an event.
+Both commands implement IProcess (via the Command base class), so they can be used anywhere the Jungle process system expects a process — inside a ProcessComponent, as a phase process on an AttachmentPoint/AttachableObject, or wired to a Reactor body.

 AttachingAgent

 A complete grab-hold-drop workflow as a single component.
-Instead of wiring detectors, storages, and transfer processes separately, you configure one component that handles the entire pick-up, carry, and put-down cycle.
+Instead of wiring detectors, containers, and transfer processes separately, you configure one component that handles the entire pick-up, carry, and put-down cycle.

 Sections: